grumat/glossy-msp430/Hardware/L432KC/README.md

 on the GDB terminal.

-At a later stage, this VCP will be part of the firmware and at this point we get rid of the latencies caused by serializing the VCOM request to the wire at the specified BAUD rate and catch it through the USART2 peripheral, which is far from ideal.
+It is planned on a later stage to add a VCP implementation into the firmware, when we finally can get rid of the latencies caused by serializing the VCOM request to the USART2 bus at the specified BAUD rate.
 A VCP implementation at the firmware level has the advantage that data payloads are promptly on the USB buffers and can be handled immediately, regardless of the programmed BAUD rate.

-But since a complex project requires the possibility to debug if line by line, an internal VCOM port would stall each time a breakpoint hits, because th processor is in a frozen state.
+But since a complex project requires the possibility to debug if line by line, an internal VCOM port would stall each time a breakpoint hits, because the processor is in a frozen state and the PC will end up dropping the peripheral.

 The external VCOM is slow but it is the best way to decouple communication from an ongoing debug session.